SBKubric/19_site_generator/README.md

 ## Description

-This project proudly presents a uniue collection of articles written by @ilebedev.
+This project proudly presents a uniue collection of articles written by [Melevir](https://github.com/Melevir).
 It is a [static site](https://sbkubric.github.io/19_site_generator/site/) that represent a [Encyclopedia of Devman](https://devman.org/encyclopedia/).